 Free

-See everything from old uniforms to a fighter jet trainer kids can climb in.
-Find lots of WWII artifacts too.
-Learn how Texans contributed to the military from the Texas Revolution until present.
+I found everything from old uniforms to a fighter jet trainer kids can climb in.
+There are lots of WWII artifacts, too.
+Learn how Texans contributed to the military from the Texas Revolution until the present.

 If this falls flat for your family, then skip it.
-And add Deep Eddy Pool if the weather is warm, usually from March through October.
+Add Deep Eddy Pool if the weather is warm, usually from March through October.

 Deep Eddy Pool